Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 ##Using iframes

 The simplest solution is to use iframes.
-In the past I've had students host their work and submit a link to running sketches as turn in.
+For classes, I have students host their work and turn in a link to running sketches.
 Then I can embed their sketches or examples I create in iframes on a wordpress blog or class site.

 For example, here is the sketch running:<br>
 http://lauren-mccarthy.com/test/p5.js/